styleguidist/react-styleguidist/docs/Configuration.md

 Type: `Array`, optional

 Allows components to be grouped into sections with a title and optional overview content.
 Sections can also be content only, with no associated components (for example, a textual introduction).
-A section definition consists of:
+A section definition consists of optional fields:

 - `name` — the title of the section.
-- `content` (optional) — location of a Markdown file containing the overview content.
+- `content` — location of a Markdown file containing the overview content.
-- `components` (optional) — a string or function returning a list of components.
+- `components` — a string or function returning a list of components.
 The same rules apply as for the root `components` option.
-- `sections` (optional) — array of subsections.
+- `sections` — array of subsections.

 Configuring a style guide with a textual introduction section, then a UI section would look like: